YichenWangs/second-yr-talk/source.md

 ???
-Yichen - a phd student.
+- Yichen - a phd student from Australia.
-from Australia
+- Smcclab.
-smcclab.
+- Hci & creativity support tools and "entangled" nature of within this interaction human-machine relationship.
-hci & creativity support tools and "entangled" nature of this human-machine relationship. my preso today - share projects i've been working on and reflections i gained.
+- My preso today - share projects i've been working on and reflections of the mixed reality, on music aspect.

-musically
+- The use of space is embedded
 ---

 class: center, middle